Perfect In-N-Out Burger Double Double Animal Style

 Heat a non-stick frying pan or griddle over med to med-high heat.
 Place the burgers seasoned side down in the pan and then spread some plain yellow mustard on the uncooked side of each patty.
 This is one of the secrets to Animal Style.
 Yes, they are mustard fried, and they are delicious!

-Once the burgers are done on one side, flip them over and add one slice of American cheese to each patty.
+Once the burgers are done on one side, flip them over and add the slices of cheese to each patty.
 When the cheese just starts to soften and a portion of the grilled onions to one patty.
 This will be the bottom patty on your completed burger.
 Cook until the cheese is melted and the burger is done.
 It does not take long since the patties are so thin.
 Watch carefully so you don’t overcook them.

 DRESSING THE BURGER: